slmanju/elasticsearch-playground/README.md

-# elasticsearch-playground
+# Elasticsearch Playground

-Experiment with Elasticsearch
+This is my Elasticsearch playground to experiment with Elasticsearch.